fluent-vue/docs/src/vue-i18n-comparison.md

+---
+description: fluent-vue API is similar but simpler than vue-i18n as most of the functionality is handled by Fluent syntax.
+It supports pluralization, date formatting, etc.
+---

 # Comparison with vue-i18n

 `fluent-vue` API is inspired by `vue-i18n`.
 But API surface is much smaller as most things are handled by Fluent syntax.